acdh-oeaw/repo-file-checker/README.md

 * [BagIt](https://en.wikipedia.org/wiki/BagIt) archives are correct (based on checks performed by the [whikloj/bagittools](https://github.com/whikloj/BagItTools) library; bagit archives can be uncompressed of zip/tar gz/tar bz2 files).
 * ZIP, XLSX, DOCX, ODS, ODT and PDF files aren't password protected.
   * To avoid memory limit problems only files up to a configuration-determined size are checked.
-* XML files providing schema information are validated against the schema.
+* XML files provide XML declaration and schema declaration and validate against the schema.
+* Image files aren't corrupted.
 * No duplicated files (compared by hash).
 * No filenames conflicts on case-insensitive filesystems.